 - a.
 The Department has decided that the alternate allocation method will be implemented. - b.
 The Department will develop appropriate guidance documents and revise planning module forms to provide the requested tools. - c.
 The Department will revise applicable documents (e.g. sewage planning modules and DEP's municipal 537 Planning Blue Book) to explain how the Tributary Strategy will affect the on-lot septic program, both in terms of nutrient limits on new systems and credits obtained for taking septic systems off-line. - d.
-The Department will draft language and add it to applicable documents (e.g. sewage planning modules and DEP's municipal 537 Planning Blue Book) that explain the relationship between the 537 planning process and the introduction of nutrient reduction. - e.
+The Department will draft language and add it to applicable documents (e.g. sewage planning modules and DEP's municipal 537 Planning Blue Book) that explain the relationship between the Act 537 planning process and the introduction of nutrient reduction. - e.
 The Department will not consider the treating of septage at municipal plants as generative of nutrient credits.

 - f.
 The Department will work with municipalities and authorities to help them meet their planning and permitting requirements.
-However, the Department does not consider that existing treatment capacity is a vested right. - g.
+However, the regulations require adequate treatment to meet effluent limits and municipalities should recognize that effluent limits may change over time thereby requiring adjustments to treatment capability. - g.
 The Department will allow a developer to commit in writing (perhaps in an agreement of sale) as part of the sewage permit approval process, to purchase nutrient credits sufficient to cover needs for their project.
 The developer would only be required to actually purchase credits sufficient to satisfy each phase, provided the developer has a vested interest in the development.
-The Department will clarify this when drafting guidance that explains the relationship between the 537 planning process and the introduction of nutrient reduction.
+The Department will clarify this when drafting guidance that explains the relationship between the Act 537 planning process and the introduction of nutrient reduction.